datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-data-science-framework.md

 ## What is Clustering?

-Clustering is a method to segment data into natual groupings.
-It is called an unsupervised method since the data is not labeled and the natual groups are not known.
+Clustering is a method to segment data into natural groupings.
+It is called an unsupervised method since the data is not labeled and the natural groups are not known.
 The algorithm is able to organize the data and determine clusters and cluster centers.

 ![](https://datasciencelab.files.wordpress.com/2013/12/p_n200_k3_g.gif?w=830)
 Image from [here](https://datasciencelab.wordpress.com/2013/12/12/clustering-with-k-means-in-python/)